 Yes and No

-Very few things in sales performance and sales improvement are guaranteed to be predictable.
+Very few things in sales performance management, business development and sales improvement are guaranteed to be predictable.

 After all, you’re dealing with two of the most unreliable products in the history of the world…

 That’s the buyers and your sales team.

 So, to cut to the ending super quick…in many cases the best you can hope for is that you spot the sales weaknesses early and do something to over come them.

 And…that you leave no stone unturned when it comes to dealing with sales fails, whether that’s with regard to people, process or product.